iotivity/IoTivity-Getting-Started/gsg-sw.md

    ![/usr/bin/otgc.sh](/Images/usr-bin-otgc.sh.png)

-4. Click to OK an End User License Agreement that pops up in your default browser.
+4. Click to OK the End User License Agreement.

    ![client application loads](/Images/client-application-loads.png)

-   When the OTGC starts, it automatically scans all visible OCF (Open Connectivity Foundation) devices, listing them in the app's left-hand pane.
+   OTGC starts and automatically scans all visible OCF (Open Connectivity Foundation) devices, listing them in the app's left-hand pane.
 In the screen above, the device found is called server_lite_3173.

-5. Locate and align both the terminal window that had been waiting on incoming connections plus the app window, so that both are visible.
+5. Locate and align both the terminal window that is awaiting incoming connections, plus the app window, so that both are visible.

-   As you proceed with the remaining steps in this section, notice the console output in the server terminal, which responds to actions taken in the client app.
+   As you proceed with the remaining steps in this section, notice that each action taken in the client app generates console output in the terminal window that had been awaiting incoming connections.
 This simulates controlling your smart home device with, for example, a mobile phone client:

-   - Click to select the device and click the Onboard button.
+   - Click to select the device listed in the left-hand pane, and click the Onboard button.

      ![select device and onboard](/Images/onboard-button.png)